xiix0/scam/README.md

-A classic is something that everyone wants to have read and nobody wants to read.
+Too much is just enough.
-		-- Mark Twain, "The Disappearance of Literature"
+		-- Mark Twain, on whiskey